 Estrogen also plays a significant role in regulating the activities of the reproductive organs in women.
 They consist of an entire class of hormones which are produced by the ovarian follicles during menstrual cycle and also by the placenta during pregnancy.
 The liver, breasts and adrenal glands also contribute to the production of this hormone, though in smaller quantities.
 The level of estrogen secreted by the body primarily depends on two hormones LH (interstitial cell stimulating hormone) and FSH (follicle stimulating hormone) produced by the hypothalamus in the brain.
 Therefore, mental stress precipitates a hormonal imbalance in the body, which may lead to further problems.

-Here is a list of the top ten estrogen rich foods which contain high levels of estrogen.
+Here is a list of the top 10 foods high in estrogen which are really helpful.

 1. Flax seeds:

 Flaxseeds are also commonly referred to as linseed.
 The phytoestrogens present in them are referred to as lignans.
 The seeds are generally ground and used in breads, cereals and salads to boost the absorption rate.
 Linseed has the most quantity of phytoestrogens: 379,380 mcg per 100 g.
 There are about 85.5 mg lignans in one ounce of linseed.